Skip to main content

 The agent framework landscape is maturing fast.
 CrewAI, LangGraph, Google ADK, AutoGen, and OpenAI's Agents SDK are shipping production-grade tools.
 Agents can reason, plan, use tools, and execute multi-step workflows autonomously.

-Open protocols are emerging too.
-AGNTCY at the Linux Foundation provides discovery.
-Google's A2A protocol enables agent-to-agent messaging.
-MCP standardizes tool access.
+Open protocols are emerging too — for discovery, messaging, and tool access.
 Agents can find and talk to each other.
+The connectivity layer is being built.

 Registry